Kobaïa

-Background and recording
+Background

 As a child, Christian Vander lived in squalor with his teenage mother.
 Musicians such as Bobby Jaspar, Elvin Jones, and Chet Baker occasionally visited their home.
-In 1960, Baker gave Vander his first drum set, which baliffs later informed him was stolen.
+In 1960, Baker gave Vander his first drum set, which bailiffs later informed him was stolen.
 Jones joined John Coltrane's quartet in 1960, and Coltrane subsequently became Vander's personal idol and greatest inspiration.
 Vander's neighbors would play Coltrane's records through their window, as Vander was too poor to afford food, regularly stealing from nearby grocers.
 Shortly after, Vander's mother was arrested on drug-related charges, and Vander was left alone to fend for himself, developing an obsessive dependence on Coltrane's music.
+In 1965, Vander established a few short-lived bands, such as Cruciferius Lobonz, which he founded with future Magma member Bernard Paganotti.
+A piece of Vander's they would perform that was heavily inspired by Coltrane's work, entitled "Nogma", featured Vander singing in an unstructured foreign language; the concept would eventually evolve into the Kobaïan language.

 In July 1967, John Coltrane died, which devastated Vander to the point where he entered depression and regularly thought about suicide.
 An occasion where Vander played drums in a local club on a whim caused him to be recruited by a band to tour in Italy for two months.
 Vander would then aimlessly soul-search and binge with the intention to die until the spring of 1969, where a experience watching the sunrise in Turin caused him to snap out of his senses and return to Paris.
+He would live with his mother on a diet of exclusively lemonade and rice pudding for six months, and compose "Malaria" during this time.